eeditiones/workshop/README.md

 Should anything go wrong during the event, we will inform you via [twitter](https://twitter.com/eeditiones) and the slack channel mentioned below.

-Participants are strongly encouraged to join the  dedicated **#workshop** room on the [e-editiones slack](https://join.slack.com/t/e-editiones/shared_invite/zt-e19jc03q-OFaVni~_lh6emSHen6pswg) for asking questions, but also to help others with the assignments.
+Participants are strongly encouraged to join the dedicated **#workshop** channel on the [e-editiones slack](https://join.slack.com/t/e-editiones/shared_invite/zt-e19jc03q-OFaVni~_lh6emSHen6pswg) for asking questions, but also to help others with the assignments.
 We hope to have a lively discussion there and would love to see participants **support each other**.
 Due to the large number of participants, we won't have enough tutors to answer every question.

-You may also want to clone this repository or download its contents as a zip.
+You may also want to clone this repository or download its contents as a zip file.
 This way you can look at the example documents on your own machine.
-To clone or download, click the green *Clone or Download* button on the top right of the [start screen](https://github.com/eeditiones/workshop) of this repository.
+To clone or download, click the green *Clone or Download* button on the top right of the [landing page](https://github.com/eeditiones/workshop) of this repository.

 ### Software

-A server will be **provided** for everyone to work on the exercises, so all you need is a decent web browser (chrome, firefox or safari are ok, newer Edge on Windows works despite being slow, IE definitely doesn't).
+A server will be **provided** for everyone to work on the exercises, so all you need is a decent web browser (Chrome, Firefox, and Safari work; the latest Edge on Windows works despite being slow; and IE definitely doesn't).

-Due to the large number of attendants the server might become a bottleneck though if everyone is hacking around.
-We thus **encourage the more experienced users** to either:
+Due to the large number of attendees the common server might become overloaded.
+We thus **encourage more experienced users** to either:

 ####  1. Install TEI Publisher on your local machine.